What is the Pixel 6 Magic Eraser, and is it better than the competition?

 Magic Eraser is designed to help you erase things from photos that just shouldn't be there, whether it was a photobomber that ruined the perfect moment, distracting folks in the background, or even an object that got in the way of the perfect shot.

 But Google isn't the only one who has been working on this kind of tech.
-In many ways, Adobe Photoshop has been able to do it for years — although the new object selection tool in Photoshop 2022 is designed to make this "content-aware fill" function better — and Samsung even launched a feature called Object Eraser with the Galaxy S21 series that does essentially the same thing Google's Magic Eraser does.
+In many ways, Adobe Photoshop has been able to do it for years — although the new object selection tool in Photoshop 2022 is designed to make this "content-aware fill" function better — and Samsung launched a feature called Object Eraser with the Galaxy S21 series that does essentially the same thing Google's Magic Eraser does.

+Object Eraser was even updated with the release of the Galaxy S22, which makes it easier to tone down reflections and shadows with the single click of a button.

 So who does it best?
-Surely Tensor can work some magic these other software-only solutions can't, right?
-I dredged up a few photos taken over the past few months that I thought could use a little help in this area, and I'm hoping at least one of these new technologies can do the job.
+The Google Pixel 6 was the winner in our original tests, with its Tensor-powered object identification algorithms and Google smarts.
+But does the Magic Eraser vs Object Eraser conclusion change with the release of the Galaxy S22?
+Let's take a look.

 How easy is it to edit a photo?

-For each of these photos, I imported them into either the Pixel 6 or Galaxy S21 gallery apps and used either Magic Eraser or Object Eraser on them to erase people or objects, saving the results afterward.
+For each of these photos, I imported them into either the Pixel 6 or Samsung Galaxy gallery apps and used either Magic Eraser or Object Eraser on them to erase people or objects, saving the results afterward.
 I also included examples from Photoshop 2022 — which is available for $10 a month on Adobe Creative Cloud — where I highlighted people or areas using the object selection tool, followed by using "content-aware fill" from the edit menu.

 The idea was that most people likely wouldn't want to spend significant amounts of time editing a photo, so comparing automated tools is the most sensible.

-On a UX level, I found that Google's Magic Eraser was the easiest to use.
+On a UX level, I found that Google's Magic Eraser was the easiest to use for erasing objects.
 When first opening a photo and selecting Magic Eraser, the tool will quickly scan the photo and attempt to identify any objects it thinks needs to be erased.
 If you like the automatic selections, a single "erase all" button can be pressed and a result given in mere seconds.

 Manual selections can be made by circling any object you'd like to erase, and Google's Tensor processor spends a moment to process the object and remove it.
 After an object is erased, you can draw a shape around an area with your finger in an attempt to better clean it up.

-Samsung's Object Eraser works on two different levels.
+Samsung's Object Eraser works on three different levels now.
+Previously, there were just two avenues to edit photos.

 First, upon opening a photo and selecting Object Eraser from the menu, you'll need to manually select any objects that need to be erased by either tapping or circling them.
 Tapping an object will attempt to identify the object and erase it from the scene.

 Alternatively, you can draw a shape around any area, and Object Eraser will attempt to fill in the area without identifying objects.
 That last part is important because Google's method always tries to identify shapes no matter if you tap or draw around an object.